-Rockridge Ranch Horse Facility Use Permit No. P15-00393 Revised Mitigation Monitoring and Reporting Program
+Gardiner Horse Facility Use Permit No. P15-00394 Revised Mitigation Monitoring and Reporting Program

 Potential Environmental Impact Adopted Mitigation Measure Monitoring and Reporting Actions and Schedule Implementation Monitoring Reporting & Date of Compliance/ Completion Impact BIO-1: Biological Resources.
 The proposed project has the potential to directly impact nesting passerine birds.
 MM BIO-1: Nesting Passerine Birds - Prior to any construction activities occurring between March 1 and September 1, a qualified biologist shall conduct a preconstruction nesting bird survey.
 The nesting survey(s) shall cover the proposed construction site/area of disturbance and a zone of influence including those areas adjacent to the construction site/area of disturbance where birds could be disturbed by earth-moving vibrations or construction noise.
 If project site disturbance associated with the project would commence between March 1 and August 31st, the nesting surveys shall be completed 15 days prior to commencing with the work.
-If common (that is, not special-status) birds for example, California towhee, western scrub jay, or Nuttall's woodpeckers are identified nesting on or adjacent to the project site, a non-disturbance buffer of 75 feet shall be established or as otherwise prescribed by a qualified ornithologist based on the nesting birds' response and acclimation to existing noise/disturbance.
+If common (that is, not special-status) birds for example, California towhee, western scrub jay, or Nuttal's woodpeckers are identified nesting on or adjacent to the project site, a non-disturbance buffer of 75 feet shall be established or as otherwise prescribed by a qualified ornithologist based on the nesting birds' response and acclimation to existing noise/disturbance.
 For special-status passerine bird species, for example, the purple martin, the nesting buffer shall be 100 feet or as otherwise prescribed by a qualified ornithologist.
 The buffer shall be demarcated with orange construction fencing.
 Disturbance around an active nest shall be postponed until it is determined by a qualified ornithologist that the young have fledged and have attained sufficient flight skills to leave the area.
 Typically, most passerine birds in the region of the project site are expected to complete nesting by August 1st.
 However, many species can complete nesting by the end of June or in early to mid-July.
-Regardless, nesting buffers shall be maintained until August 1st unless a qualified ornithologist determines that young have fledged and are independent of their nests at an earlier date.
-If buffers are removed prior to August 1st, the qualified biologist conducting the nesting surveys shall prepare a report that provides details about the nesting outcome and the removal of buffers.
-This re Prior to commencement of construction, the applicant shall submit to the Planning Division documentation of completion of a pre-construction survey.
-P PD PC Impact BIO-2: Biological Resources.
-The proposed project has the potential to directly impact habitat for the pallid bat and Townsend's western big eared bat.
-MM BIO-2: Bats - Prior to commencement of removal of trees or building demolition, a qualified biologist shall survey trees and buildings that would be impacted by the project.
-Surveys shall occur no fewer than 15 days prior to commencing work.
-All bat surveys shall be conducted by a biologist with experience surveying for bats.
-If no special-status bats are found during the Prior to commencement of removal of trees or building demolition, the applicant shall submit to the Planning Division documentation of completion of a bat survey. Р PD PC J_J
+Regardless, nesting buffers shall be maintained until August 1st unless a qualified ornithologist conducting the nesting surveys shall prepare a report that provides details about the nesting outcome and the removal of buffers.
+This report shall be submitted to the Napa County Planning Department prior to the time that buffers are removed if the date is before August 1st.
+Prior to commencement of construction, the applicant shall submit to the Planning Division documentation of completion of a pre-construction survey. Ρ PD PC // Impact BIO-2: Biological Resources.
+The proposed project has the potential to directly impact nesting raptors.
+MM BIO-2: Nesting Raptors - Prior to commencement of construction or demolition, that would occur between February 1 and August 31, a nesting survey shall be conducted.
+If nesting raptors are identified during the surveys a 300-foot radius around the nest tree or ground-nesting location must be staked with bright orange construction fencing.
+If the tree or ground nest is located off Prior to commencement of construction or demolition (between February 1 and August 31) the applicant shall submit to the Planning Division documentation of Ρ PD PC //